BTBOT-src/BTBOT/README.md

 This artifact evaluation is consistent with the order of the paper and is **presented following the order of RQ1 to RQ4 in paper**.

+## Getting Started

 Our work has been deployed in a **Docker container** and packaged as an **image** for release.
 You can retrieve the **Docker image** using the following command:

 ```
 docker pull btbot123/btbot
 ```

 To reproduce this work, you need to have an **OpenAI API key** to prompt LLM (GPT).
-Below, we will provide ***Kick-the-Tires*** to briefly show how BtBot solves tasks and generates BTs, and provide ***Full Instructions*** to provide a detailed introduction to the experimental replication process in the paper.
+Below, we will provide ***Kick-the-Tires*** to briefly show how BtBot solves tasks and generates BTs, and provide ***Step-by-Step Instructions*** to provide a detailed introduction to the experimental replication process in the paper.

 Since the timeout of the task in the paper is 3600 seconds, the reproduction of the experiment will take a long time.
 In order to shorten the time required for reproduction, we provide a version with a task timeout of 360 seconds (which still takes time).
 In the docker, the **/BTBOT** stores files with a task timeout of 3600 seconds.
 The **/BTBOT_short** stores files with a task timeout of 360 seconds.